 * U.S. crude production rose 1 percent last week - EIA

-* Morgan Stanley sees WTI crude below $50 to mid-2018 (Adds OPEC reaction to Russian comment, adds analyst comment, updates prices)
+* Morgan Stanley sees WTI crude below $50 to mid-2018 (Adds context and quotes, updates byline and prices, changes dateline from LONDON)

-LONDON, July 7 (Reuters) - Oil prices fell more than 2 percent on Friday after data showed U.S. production rose last week just as OPEC exports hit a 2017 high, casting doubt over efforts by producers to curb oversupply.
+NEW YORK, July 7 (Reuters) - Oil prices fell more than 3 percent on Friday after data showed U.S. production rose last week just as OPEC exports hit a 2017 high, casting doubt over efforts by producers to curb global oversupply.

-Russia, which is cooperating with OPEC in a deal to stem production, said on Friday it was ready to consider revising the parameters of the deal if needs be.
+Russia, which is cooperating with OPEC in a deal to stem production, said on Friday it was ready to consider revising the parameters of the deal if need be.

-A group of oil producing countries monitoring the output deal will meet on July 24 in Russia at which point they could recommend adjusting the pact.
+A group of oil producing countries monitoring the output deal will meet on July 24 in Russia, when they could recommend adjusting the pact.